peercoin/coinlib/coinlib/README.md

 # Coinlib

-Coinlib is a straight-forward and modular library for Peercoin and other similar cryptocoins.
+Coinlib is a straight-forward and modular library for Peercoin and other similar cryptocoins including Taproot support.
 This library allows for the construction and signing of transactions and management of BIP32 wallets.

 ## Installation and Usage